vaibhav-rj/RAG-pipeline/RAG_CT_complete_compressed/README.md

 RAG1 established the specialized retrieval layer, RAG2 tested and rejected a more complex asymmetric retrieval architecture, and RAG3 iteratively specialized generation with grounded pseudo-supervision and QLoRA.

-The **final end-to-end CT-pipeline result remains the earlier Base-vs-FT evaluation until the updated RAG3 Iteration-2 model is run through the complete pipeline**.
+The **updated end-to-end CT-pipeline evaluation now incorporates RAG3 Iteration 2**, while the earlier Iteration-1 result is retained for comparison.

 That separation keeps the component-level experiments and end-to-end claims technically consistent.